What’s a Facebook Pixel?

 This will redirect in creating a custom audience and Facebook will offer four categories on how you would like to filter your target.

-The first and the second option are basically self-explanatory.
+The first and second option is basically self-explanatory.

 The third one allows you to “target people who only visit specific pages but not others”.
 This is specifically designed for the ones who read through your Lead Magnet content/Landing Page but didn’t buy the offer.